yanhaidong1/Socrates2/README.md

 `Socrates2` is an R and python package for analyzing Single-Cell Assay for Transposase Accessible Chromatin Sequencing (scATAC-seq) data. `Socrates2` takes the BAM file built from cellranger as the inputs to guild users to conduct a comprehensive scATAC-seq analysis.
-It updated several functions compared to the `Socrates` to help users obtain the smooth gene accessibility, annotate cell identity, conduct TF motif enrichment test, and perform trajectory analysis.
+It updated several functions compared to the `Socrates` to help users perform an end-to-end analysis.

-Coming updates to `Socrates` will provides tool for several processing and analytical steps:

-1. Clustering
-2. Batch effect removal
-3. Cell-type annotation
-4. Co-accessibility
-5. Motif analysis
-6. Gene accessibility
-7. Pseudotime
-8. scRNA-seq integration

-and much more!

 ## Installation
+For the installation manual, please refer to the scPlantReg platform: http://112.126.28.109:8150/pipeline.